zmweske/Lock-Screen-Pull/README.md

 3. Optional: Change setup location inside of `pull.bat`.
 It is set as the variable `DIRECTORY`
 4. Run `pull.bat` from anywhere.
 It will use the configured setup location.
 5. Open the `dump\` folder and delete any advertisement/spam images that Windows downloaded and sort out favorite images.
-6. Remaining images inside `dump\` can be deleted, moved, or sorted by horizontal and vertical images.
+6. Remaining images inside `dump\`, `horizontal\`, and `vertical\` can be deleted or moved.
 - It is recommended to `SHIFT + DELETE` unwanted images.
 It deletes them permanently but will reduce disk usage.
 - An alternative way to empty the `dump\` directory is to move unwanted images to a folder called `temp\` which will be permanently and safely emptied after running the program.

+## Recommended tips
+- You can set your desktop background to shuffle through the `horizontal\` folder, or move your favorites out and set the background to cycle through those instead.

 ## Generated Files/Folders:
 - `lock screens\`